jessicasoto7/Memory-Game/README.md

 You will start with 3 lives.
 Turn cards 20 times, you lose a life and so on.

-20 turns = 2 lives left
+20 turns = 2 lives left.
-35 turns = 1 life left
+35 turns = 1 life left.
-40 turns = 0 lives left
+40 turns = 0 lives left.
 45 turns = Game Over!

 ## Download